 Then your favorite kinds of deals.

-The multiple step form makes it seem as though there is less work to do because a user only sees one small step at a time.
+The multiple-step form makes it seem as though there is less work to do because a user only sees one small step at a time.
 Once they start filling it in and moving to the next step, they figure they might as well just complete the form instead of leaving it undone.

 However, it’s important to remember that what works for Groupon might not work for you.

-The word here is test.
+The point here is that you need to test.

 Test to see the optimal number of steps for each form and the number of fields in each step.
 This is how you will learn what works best with your audience.

 Set up a heat map or mouse tracking tool on your landing pages to see where people’s eyes are moving and adapt accordingly.
 You might be surprised to find that no one is looking at that button you spent so much time optimizing.

 With all this data, you can move things around and test different layouts to maximize conversions.

 Like I said above, CRO is easier when you’re bringing the right people to your site.
 The first step in bringing the right people is targeting the right keywords.
 If people are searching for the conversion rate for cash and they land on a page about conversion rate optimization, they’ll be annoyed.

 To avoid this, make sure you are using support keywords within your content as well that help Google (and other search engines) be sure of what your content is about.